23 Nov Specialty Labs

 ZRT Neurotransmitter Testing

-Optimal neurotransmitter balance is required to maintain proper health.
-Imbalances can cause the brain and the body to be over- or under-stimulated, producing neurological or psychological symptoms.
+Imbalances in neurotransmitters can cause the brain and the body to be over- or under-stimulated, producing neurological or psychological symptoms such as anxiety, depression, impulsivity, PMS/PMDD, and/or insomnia.